-A bit like trick-or-treating and carolling together, kids go around singing Christmas carols for treats.
-It's called piden el aguinaldo (“ask for the Christmas treat” or “bonus”).
-Sometimes they receive money, and sometimes candy, for their singing.
-It’s a fun tradition the kids enjoy to take part in and spread Christmas cheer.
+A bit like trick-or-treating and caroling mixed together, kids go around singing Christmas carols for treats.
+It’s called pedir el aguinaldo (“ask for the Christmas treat” or “bonus”).
+Sometimes the kids receive money, and sometimes candy, for their singing.
+It’s a fun tradition to spread Christmas cheer!

 New Year’s Traditions in Spanish Cultures

 Ringing in the New Year in Spanish-speaking cultures involves a lot of lucky rituals!